rajankarmakar/mcq_quiz/README.md

-# React Demo Starter
+# MCQ System

-This is a react demo starter plugin working with **WordPress and React** together.
+This is a simple MCQ System plugin build with **WordPress and React** together.

 ## Installation